-Brazing and Soldering Process: In all the non-fusion welding processes, when the liquid molten metal is poured at the joint, it gets wet and Solidifies.
+Brazing and Soldering Process PDF: In all the non-fusion welding processes, when the liquid molten metal is poured at the joint, it gets wet and Solidifies.
 During the process of Solidification, the atoms present on the surface of filler rod are sharing the energy with atoms present on the surface of parent material and thereby it produces the joint.

 When the surface atoms are sharing the energy producing the joint it is called Surface Alloy Joining.